Gamelander4/Pollution_Sensor/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vMsY0QPQG54?si=yv7Xthk3Ny62UNC-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <h2>What I did</h2>
 For my first milestone, I completed the hardware aspect of my project.
 I soldered the wires in the air quality sensor as well as the temperature and humidity sensor.
 I then soldered pin headers and the wirings connecting the sensor  into the breadboard.
-Finally, I soldered the processor and co-processor on top of the pinhearders.
+Finally, I soldered the processor and co-processor on top of the pinheaders.
 <h2>Challenges</h2>
 A challenge that I faced was that I accidentally soldered on of the pin headers into the wrong part of the breadboard.
 Luckily, there were backup parts so I could soldering the pin headers correctly the second time but it taught me to pay attention to where I'm soldering things and make sure that it's correct.
 <h2>Next Steps</h2>
-The next step is the software aspect of my project, where I write the code that makes sense of the data the sensor is gathering and then display that data.
+The next step is the software aspect of my project, where I write the code that makes sense of the data the sensors is gathering and then display that data on the dashboard.

 # Starter Project